 Water activity is actually a measure of the relative humidity immediately adjacent to your product, and it impacts whether microorganisms can grow on your product.
 A water activity test assesses the the likelihood of microbiological growth on cannabis and ensures your product was dried properly so it is not vulnerable to mold and yeast spores.

 You are required to test water activity and moisture content (unless processor uses sterilization method).
+If your product is going to a cannabinoid product processor, then you are also required to have pesticide analysis conducted on your batch(es).

 Post control study costs are much lower.
 State regulations require labs to take many more increments pre-control study, with each increment tested individually.
 Post Control study we are able to take fewer increments, and combine them together, resulting in fewer tests required.